 I love my kids.
 I have two + three.
 (Two of my own and three step-children.)
 That’s a lot of conversation to dole out over any given day!

-My 4-year-old is still home with me.
-So if I have to take a minute to create a video to show off the latest fashion, guess who’s helping me?
-Letting my wee one be a part of what I do gives her a sense of belonging.
-If you watch her in the video as I talk about the product, she’s whizzing around me to help YOU see the best of it.
+With both my girls now home with me full time, if I have to take a minute to create a video to show off the latest fashion, guess who’s helping me?
+Letting my girls be a part of what I do gives them a sense of belonging.

 Isn’t that amazing?